corviraptor/Backend/DredgeCombat/docs/style.md

 ## Constants

 Constants are declared under the `scoreboard objectives add` command of their scoreboard, typically in `load.mcfunction`.
-The names ("players") of all constants on scoreboards should be in `SCREAMING_SNAKE_CASE`.
+The names ("players") of all constants on scoreboards should be in `SCREAMING_SNAKE_CASE`, and be prefixed with `#`, which makes them not appear on the scoreboard.
 Constants may be declared on the `Constants` scoreboard if they aren't specific (`ONE`, `ZERO`, `PI`, `TAU`, etc.), but if they are used for comparison with variable scoreboard values they should be declared on the relevant scoreboard (`RANK_A` would be declared on the `ComboMeter` scoreboard).

 ## Custom NBT Tags

-The style for these isn't consistent in Minecraft or Origins anyways, but most of these in DredgeCombat are `Title_Case`.
+The style for these isn't consistent in Minecraft or Origins anyways, but most of the NBT tag identifiers in DredgeCombat are `PascalCase`.
+NBT values that are strings should be in `snake_case`.

 ## File Names & Namespaces